Which Wedding Venues can open for Ceremonies and Receptions in England?

 It would seem logical to us that wedding showrounds can recommence in all venues from 12th April in line with all non-essential retail businesses opening and all other showroom based businesses such as car dealerships, kitchen showrooms and bathroom showrooms opening.

-Our video looks at the current situation.
+Our video looks at the current situation as we see it.

 Unfortunately, the exception allowing venue site visits from 29th March is very specifically for arranging business events.